nfdi4cat/repo4cat/README.md

 **Create a personal account:**

-* use "Sign up for a Dataverse account" button on the <a href="https://repository.nfdi4cat.org/loginpage.xhtml?redirectPage=dataverse.xhtml" target="_blank">login page</a>.
+* use "Sign up for a Dataverse account" button on the [login page](https://repository.nfdi4cat.org/loginpage.xhtml?redirectPage=dataverse.xhtml).
 * please use your real "Given Name" and "Family Name".
 * please set "Username" as combination of **"GivenName.FamilyName"** all with *small letters without quotes*, e.g. **max.mustermann**.
 This approach will allow us to find each other and share information with each other on an easy way in Dataverse.
 * set a real Email address to allow Dataverse to send you notifications.
 Sometimes it is practical to make some filters in your mailing system to sort emails from Dataverse in a separate folder, because every creation of information will be followed by a mail.